emi420/geojson-stats/README.md

   -h, --help            show this help message and exit --file FILE, -f FILE  GeoJSON file to analyze --silent, -s          Silent
-  --stream              Stream a file
+  --stream              Stream a file (use less memory) --distance-keys DISTANCE_KEYS
-  --distance-keys DISTANCE_KEYS
                         Keys for calculating distance in km --area-keys AREA_KEYS
-                        Keys for calculating area in km2 --distance            Calculate total distance of all linestrings --area                Calculate total area of all polygons --projected           Use projected coordinated in meters instead of --proj PROJ           Data projection system
+                        Keys for calculating area in km2 --distance            Calculate total distance of all linestrings --area                Calculate total area of all polygons --projected           Use projected coordinated in meters --proj PROJ           Data projection system
   ```